muandet-lab/ipml-course/README.md

 4. **Applications for Trustworthy AI**: Understand how IPML can be used to improve fairness, privacy, ethics, and safety in AI systems.

 Throughout the course, students will solidify their understanding by completing a combination of written and coding exercises.
 This hands-on approach allows them to implement and evaluate the techniques they learn.

+## Outline of the Course
+This course is divided into two main parts.

+**Part 1** establishes the foundational concepts of imprecise probability (IP).
+We will look at various IP models, exploring their intuitive motivations and technical underpinnings.
+The core focus will be on possibility measures, random sets, belief functions, and lower/upper previsions.
+This section concludes with an examination of key decision-making criteria tailored for imprecise probability models.

+**Part 2** explores the practical applications of imprecise probability in machine learning.
+Topics covered will include its use in classification, regression, conformal prediction, and uncertainty quantification, as well as its relevance to reinforcement learning, causal inference, and foundation models.
+Students will also learn to implement fundamental imprecise probability algorithms for these diverse applications.
+A course project, detailed below, allows students to further tailor the material to their specific interests.